Oilbird: Taxonomy and etymology

-Oilbirds are related to the nightjars and have sometimes been placed with these in the order Caprimulgiformes.
-However, the nightjars and their relatives are insectivores while the oilbird is a specialist frugivore, and it is sufficiently distinctive to be placed in a family (Steatornithidae) and suborder (Steatornithes) of its own.
-Some research indicates that it should even be considered a distinct order (Steatornithiformes).
+Oilbirds are related to the nightjars, both being in Strisores, and were previously placed alongside nightjars in the order Caprimulgiformes.
+However, the nightjars and their relatives are insectivores while the oilbird is a specialist frugivore, and it is now deemed sufficiently distinctive to be placed in its own order Steatornithiformes, suborder Steatornithes, and family Steatornithidae.

-The specific name caripensis means 'of Caripe', and the generic name Steatornis means 'fat bird', in reference to the fatness of the chicks.
+The specific name caripensis means "of Caripe", the town in Venezuela in which they were scientifically classified in 1799, and the generic name Steatornis means "fat bird", in reference to the fattiness of the chicks.
 The oilbird is called a guácharo or tayo in Spanish, both terms being of indigenous origin.
-In Trinidad it was sometimes called diablotin (French for 'little devil'), presumably referring to its loud cries, which have been likened to those of tortured men.
+In Trinidad it was sometimes called diablotin (French for "little devil"), presumably referring to its loud cries, which have been likened to those of tortured men.
 The common name oilbird comes from the fact that in the past chicks were captured and boiled down in order to make oil.

 The fossil record of the family suggests that they were once more widely distributed around the globe.
 The first fossil oilbird was described by Storrs Olson in 1987 from a fossil found in the Green River Formation in Wyoming.
 The species, Prefica nivea, was probably not adapted to hovering flight or living in caves, unlike the oilbird.
 Some of the same families and genera of plants the present day oilbird feeds on have been found in the Green River Formation, suggesting that prehistoric species may have eaten the same fruit and spread the same seeds.
 Another species from the Upper Eocene has been discovered in France.